EnterpriseDB/repmgr/README.md

 * `master register`

-  * Registers a master in a cluster.
+    Registers a master in a cluster.
 This command needs to be executed before any standby nodes are registered.

 * `standby register`

-  * Registers a standby with `repmgr`.
+    Registers a standby with `repmgr`.
 This command needs to be executed to enable promote/follow operations and to allow `repmgrd` to work with the node.
     An existing standby can be registered using this command.

 * `standby clone [node to be cloned]`

-  * Clones a new standby node from the data directory of the master (or an upstream cascading standby) using `pg_basebackup` or `rsync`.
+    Clones a new standby node from the data directory of the master (or an upstream cascading standby) using `pg_basebackup` or `rsync`.
     Additionally it will create the `recovery.conf` file required to start the server as a standby.
-This command does not require `repmgr.conf` to be provided.
+This command does not require `repmgr.conf` to be provided, but does require connection details of the master or upstream server as command line parameters.

     Provide the `-D/--data-dir` option to specify the destination data directory; if not, the same directory path as on the source server